4.2. Initial SIMP Server Configuration¶

 simp configsettings; can include additional settings related to ones you entered and other settings required for SIMP.

-If progress bars of each puppet run are of equal length and the bootstrap finishes quickly, a problem has occurred.
+If progress bars are of equal length and the bootstrap finishes quickly, a problem has occurred.
 This is most likely due to an error in SIMP configuration.
 Refer to the previous step and make sure that all configuration options are correct.

 If this happens, you can debug by either looking at the log files or by running